How to Reboot Linux Using Command Line

-Here are some common options to the above mentioned commands:
+Here are some common options for the above-mentioned commands:

-As you might imagine, force bypasses the processes that typically faciliate a safe shutdown.
-This means that items running in volatile memory (RAM) are subject to corrpution or data loss.
+As you might imagine, force bypasses the processes that typically facilitate a safe shutdown.
+This means that items running in volatile memory (RAM) are subject to corruption or data loss.
 You may even lose data that was recently saved.
 This is not recommended.

 -f --force Force immediate halt/power-off/reboot

-Does not actually perform action, but writes a logout entry to var/log/wtmp.
+Does not perform the action,but writes a logout entry to var/log/wtmp.

-Performs designated action, but does not create record.
+Performs designated action but does not create a record.

-Do not send a wall message before issuing command.
-It means that logged in Linux users won’t see any message about system being rebooted.
+Do not send a wall message before issuing the command.
+It means that logged in Linux users won’t see any message about the system being rebooted.